 Please don’t look at those things as mandatory; Pick what’s best for your user experience and needs, and leave the rest of them.
 You don’t have to apply everything on this list.

-Currently, the latest version of Ubuntu is 19.10.
+Currently, the latest LTS version of Ubuntu is 20.04 LTS, and the non-LTS version is 21.04.
 You can download it from the official Ubuntu website.

 Run a System Upgrade